Swiss banking on 'Alpine Messi' to upset Argentina

 AGUERO OUT

-While Argentina's defense will be hoping to shackle Shaqiri, Switzerland's back line has an arguably tougher task in shutting out an inspired Messi.
+While Argentina's defence will be hoping to shackle Shaqiri, Switzerland's back line has an arguably tougher task in shutting out an inspired Messi.

 The 27-year-old, whose stuttering international career before this World Cup was the only blip in an otherwise stellar career, has set about putting that right with four goals in Brazil so far.